devspace-sh/devspace/docs/pages/cli/commands/devspace_add_image.md

 #######################################################
 ############# devspace add image ######################
 #######################################################
-Add a new image to your DevSpace configuration
+Adds a new image to this project's devspace.yaml

 Examples:
 devspace add image my-image --image=dockeruser/devspaceimage2